Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 As there are to be 4096 local branch predictors, there will need to be a buffer storing the outputs of these state machines, indexed by the 10 LSB's of the current address.
 The indexed predictor will of course be the one that is updated.

-All local state machines will be setup to initially be in the weakly taken state.
+All local state machines will be setup to initially be in the weakly untaken state.
+This allows for a quick switch to the taken state if branches do occur, but other than that, this is a relatively arbitrary decision.

 **Branch Target Buffer (BTB):**